Background pattern

 Neurontin contains sodium

-This medicine contains less than 23 mg of sodium (1 mmol) per capsule; it is essentially "sodium-free".
+This medicine contains less than 23 mg of sodium (1 mmol) per capsule; this is essentially "sodium-free".

-3. How to Take Neurontin
+3. How to take Neurontin

-Your doctor will determine what dose is suitable for you.
+Your doctor will determine the appropriate dose for you.

 Epilepsy, the recommended dose is